The E. M. Viquesney Doughboy Database

 At the time of the article, the Doughboy was missing its left hand and rifle.
 Funds for the 2004 restoration were being provided by DAV Post 42 of Marinette, the VFW Post of Pestigo, and the Peshtigo American Legion Post 312 Auxiliary.
 The restoration, which included replacing the hand and rifle, was completed by May 31, 2004.
 The bayonet apparently was not included in the restoration.

-Special thanks to Mary Beth Noonan Jensen of Lena, WI, and her brother Mike Noonan, Marinette, WI, for the photograph.
-Mary Beth is a retired Principal; Mike is a retired Vice President of Enterprise Engineering of Peshtigo.
+Special thanks to Mary Beth Noonan Jensen of Lena, Wisconsin, and her brother Mike Noonan, Marinette, Wisconsin, for the photograph.